Acoustic lights

 Cocktail party effect

 Insufficient sound suppression ensures that personal conversations can also be heard.
 There is a lack of acoustic privacy and you constantly feel "overheard".
+A soundproof lamp can also help here.

 No statutory noise limits apply to the office.
 However, DIN EN ISO 11690-1 recommends maximum values, which we take into account in our advice as well as other recommendations from state institutions and employers' liability insurance associations.